onefoursix/streamsets-sch3.x-sdk-examples/README.md

 ### [notify-on-missed-execution.py](python/notify-on-missed-execution.py)

-This example sends an email notification if a scheduled JOb execution was missed
+This example sends an email notification if a scheduled Job execution was missed

 Prerequisites: